A time-varying bivariate copula joint model for longitudinal and time-to-event data: Time-varying bivariate copula joint model framework

 The above steps decompose the observed likelihood of subject $i$ as:

-If the first longitudinal measurement is taken at the origin, i.e., $s_{i1}=0,$ the first two terms in (\ref{factorlik}) can be merged as $ f_{T_{i}^{*},y_{i1}}(T_{i}^{*}>s_{i2}, y_{i1}).$ Each term can be interpreted as the information updated between interval $[s_{ij},s_{i(j+1)})$ conditional on the previous information.
-Suppose the dependency between the information in each interval are introduced by the subject-specific random effects $\bm b_{i},$ then we can rewrite (\ref{factorlik}) as:
+Each term can be interpreted as the information updated between interval $[s_{ij},s_{i(j+1)})$ conditional on the previous information.
+Suppose the dependency between the intervals are introduced by the time-invariant subject-specific random effects $\bm b_{i},$ then (\ref{factorlik}) can be rewritten as:

+Model (\ref{factorlikbi}) implies $\varepsilon_{ij}$ includes both the measurement error and local biological variation.
+While the local biological variations could be regraded as independent if the gaps of the two adjacent visit times are large (Tsiatis and Davidian, 2004\cite{tsi04}), it may still have impact on the survival process.
+Unlike the permanent effect imposed by the random effects, the local biological variation only has local influence on the survival process, thus conditional independence between intervals is assumed.

-According to the specification of the two sub-models in (\ref{longsub}) and (\ref{sursub}), the distribution of the two sub-models conditional on random effects $\bm b_{i}$ and subject $i$ has survived up to $t=s_{ij}$ are given by:
+According to the two sub-models in (\ref{longsub}) and (\ref{sursub}), the distribution of the two processes, conditional on the random effects $\bm b_{i}$ and subject $i$ being alive up to $t=s_{ij}$, are given by:

 and